tobylunt/tobylunt.github.io/_posts/2019-01-01-fore-planking.md

 tool to the outside of the boat.
 We will inset each of these curves by the planking thickness (5/8") to make the curve fit inside of the boat.
-These will be made of laminated white oak using G-Flex epoxy, and will finish the strengthening of the forward section of the boat.
+These will be made of laminated white oak using G-Flex epoxy, and will significantly strengthen the forward section of the boat.

 ![Template]({{ tobylunt.github.io }}/assets/img/IMG_2691.jpg "template")
 ![Template]({{ tobylunt.github.io }}/assets/img/IMG_2693.jpg "template")